 Either the message is confirmed to be part of a large scale outbreak or its content is very dangerous.

-How can I be alerted when a virus outbreak occurs?
+How can I be alerted when an outbreak occurs?

 GUI: Security Services > Outbreak Filters and review the configuration under the Edit Global Settings...